 Through the idea of balancing the mind, body, and spirit together — similar to the way the ancient Greeks revered the "ideal man” — Joseph created his pilates method.
 His practice included approximately 500 exercises, most of which were inspired by some form of ballet, yoga, or calisthenics.

 Pilates is both an aerobic and a non-aerobic practice.
 What’s consistent is the focus on the core, which is required for most all of the movements.
-Additionally, each technical exercise has a specific breathing and rhythmic pattern that is followed.
+Additionally, each technical exercise has a specific breathing technique and rhythmic pattern that is followed.
 Correct form is crucial when it comes to practicing pilates.

 Although you can take a variety of pilates classes, there are not different “types” of pilates (as is that case with yoga).
 Instead, most classes are divided according to the core goal (flexibility, strength-training, better posture, stress-reduction, etc.) or according to experience level (beginner, intermediate, advanced, etc.).

-Pilates offers numerous benefits, including:
+Pilates focuses on and offers numerous benefits, including:

 - Improved flexibility